Skip to main content

 Introduction

-The Spanish Tax Agency (AEAT) requires that companies formally authorize Invopop to issue invoices on their behalf.
-To comply with this regulation, the supplierโ€™s legal representative must sign an agreement granting Invopop the necessary consent to generate and manage invoices in their name.
+The Spanish Tax Agency (AEAT) requires that companies and self-employed individuals (autónomos) formally authorize Invopop to issue invoices on their behalf.
+To comply with this regulation, the company’s legal representative or autónomo must sign an agreement granting Invopop consent to generate and manage invoices in their name.
 This signed authorization ensures that all invoicing activities carried out by Invopop are legally valid and recognized by the AEAT.
 For this process, the supplier can sign the agreement PDF with a valid digital certificate, such as one issued by the FNMT, or a handwritten signature with a company stamp (sello de empresa), in which case the user must provide a valid ID such as DNI, NIE or passport.
+In the case of self-employed individuals (autónomos) a company stamp is not required.
+This guide will…

 Set-up